matuzo/matuzoat/src/blog/2021/html-boilerplate.md

 <script src="/assets/js/xy-polyfill.js" nomodule></script>
 ```

-If I want to write JavaScript targeted specifically at browsers that don’t support modules, I add the `nomodule` attribute, which causes the script to only run in legacy browsers, namely IE 11.
+If I want to serve JavaScript targeted specifically at browsers that don’t support modules, I add the `nomodule` attribute, which causes the script to only run in legacy browsers, namely IE 11.

 ```html
 <script src="script.js" type="module"></script>